-Strategy is particularly crucial in the technology industry because it’s so easy, and seemingly exciting, to dive straight into coding.
-However if you want to foresee the foreseeable, understand the commercial viability early, and go-to-market with a compelling proposition, always start with strategy.
+Strategy is particularly crucial in the software industry because it’s so easy, and seemingly exciting, to dive straight into writing code.
+However if you want to foresee the foreseeable and understand the potential of an idea before spending time and money, always start with strategy.

 At Tangible we consider strategy as the business science that informs, justifies, and optimises, the computer science.
 It’s the essential R that often gets swamped or sacrificed by D.

 Whereas ‘Agile’ is a software development methodology, never intended to discover whether the venture should be pursued, or the commercial potential of doing so.

 The Agile manifesto was created when web technologies were moving at incredible pace in the late 90’s and developers wanted to implement the new technology quickly and see the live results.
 This was right for the scenario but the scenario has little in common with, for instance, a new B2B solution for an industry where the problems, competitors, and opportunities are better established and accessible through commercially focused research.